ch-stark/tenreasonsforacmwithgitops/firstdraft.md

           mySpec.project == "default"
           def_msg := sprintf("Error: `%v` ArgoCD Application is not permitted to use default ArgoCD project.",[name]) }

+Learn [here](https://github.com/ch-stark/gatekeeper-examples) how to use Gatekeeper with RHACM

 ## 9. Integration with Governance for Advanced Use Cases (object-raw-templates)